-Last week, Culture Amp participated in the third annual Employee Engagement Awards in Chicago, Illinois.
-The event was packed with great speakers who shared their stories about employee engagement.
+The third annual Employee Engagement Awards were packed with great speakers who shared their stories about employee engagement.
 Along with industry thought leaders, previous award winners presented case studies on their company’s success building employee engagement programs.

 Three talks stood out for us, and we’ve provided an overview of what we took away from each below.